Categories

 Despite elaborate anxiety about “child labor”, there are numerous anecdotes about adult-acting 13 year olds like Thos.
 Edison (publisher of the Grand Trunk Railroad “Herald“), David Farragut (commanded captured British prize ship with unruly prisoners at 12) and John Quincy Adams (the only member who spoke Russian in the early Revolutionary-period, U.S. diplomatic mission to the court of Saint Petersburg, active in diplomatic negotiations, at 14).

-Allegro Molto of Felix Mendelssohn’s String Symphony No. 8 in D major, the piece written as one of a group between the ages of 12 and 14, compositions immensely more virtuosic than anything Mozart was doing at that age.
+Allegro Molto of Felix Mendelssohn’s String Symphony No. 8 in D major, the piece written as one of a group between the ages of 12 and 14.

 .